FAQs

 CAP’s frontline workers and support office staff have undertaken privacy training, including the Privacy Commission’s ABC training, which teaches what can and cannot be shared about clients with others, as well as giving guidance on how to respond if privacy issues arise.

-CAP shares stories of clients’ journeys in newsletters and emails, as well as on CAP’s website and social media — always upholding peoples’ inherent strengths, dignity and mana.
+CAP shares stories of clients’ journeys in newsletters and emails, as well as on CAP’s website and social media — always affirming peoples’ inherent strengths, dignity and mana.
 Clients who share their stories may choose to remain anonymous (using a pseudonym and stock photos) and can also specify which platforms they’re comfortable for their story to be shared on.

 View CAP NZ’s privacy statement.